 The way we talk about the people we help

-There are also words still debated amongst organizations and those individuals described.
-Words like “at-risk,” “low-resource,” and “underserved” are widely used and accepted though they seem to only highlight inequality without challenging the systems that have perpetuated it.
+Words like “at-risk,” “low-resource,” and “underserved” are still widely used, but are beginning to be questioned as they seem to only highlight inequality without challenging the systems that have perpetuated it.
 Substitutes like “at-hope”, “caste apartheid” and “people experiencing material poverty” have gained traction in certain groups, but aren’t utilized enough in the broad population.

 Finding the right words to increase comprehension among your audience, as well as accurately depict people in your stories can be a challenge.
 Be sure that the descriptions and terms you use are supported by the people in your programs.